TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 ```
 ##### connect_callback
 - `connect_callback(res, client)`: the function which will be executed on connection to the broker.
   - `res`: **boolean**  the result of the connection.
-If it's true, the connection succeeded went well.
+If it's true, the connection succeeded.
 If not, it means the connection failed.
   - `client`: **object**  the TTN client from which the callback is called.

 #### set_downlink_callback